eProsima/DDS-Router/docs/rst/notes/forthcoming_version.rst

   This slightly improves the **performance** of the router.

 * New :code:`ThreadPool` class for handling parallel processing.
-  This allow to limit the number of threads spawned by the DDS Router, improving the performance of the application.
+  Limit the number of threads spawned by the DDS Router, improving the performance of the application.
-  This could be configured by the user using the YAML configuration :ref:`thread_configuration`.
+  The user can set-up this parameter on the YAML configuration :ref:`thread_configuration`.

 Next release will include the following **major changes**: